Getting Started#

 To run the entire tutorial workflow, use the following command to manually trigger the publisher:

-$ td fn trigger --collection tutorial --name pub
+$ td fn trigger --coll tutorial --name pub

 3. View the list of functions related to the manual trigger of the publisher.